Thick Forests: Introduction

-The term ``induced subgraph'' will mean a vertex-induced subgraph, and the subgraph of $G=(V,E)$ induced by the set $S$ will be denoted by $G[S]$. $G[S]$ is a \emph{component} of $G$ if there is no edge from $S$ to $V\sm S$.
+The term \emph{induced subgraph} will mean a vertex-induced subgraph, and the subgraph of $G=(V,E)$ induced by the set $S$ will be denoted by $G[S]$.
+A subgraph $G[S]$ is a component of $G$ if it is connected and there is no edge from $S$ to $V\sm S$.
 If $G[S]\cong H$ for some $S\subseteq V$, we say $G$ contains $H$.
 A forbidden (induced) subgraph for $G$ is a graph $H$ such that $G$ does not contain $H$.

 A class of graphs $\sC$ is \emph{hereditary} if for any $G=(V,E)\in\sC$ and any $S\subseteq V$, we have $G[S]\in\sC$.
 A class $\sC$ is \emph{additive} (or \emph{union-closed}) if a graph is in $\sC$ whenever all its connected components are in $\sC$.